BrenanMarenger/Capstone-Project/README.md

 # netflix-clone

-> A Vue.js project for my senior project replicating Netflix
+> A Vue.js project for my senior project replicating Netflix using VHS tapes